NuttakitDW/noirhack-game-engine/README.md

 ```

 #### 2. Install rust
-If you don't have Bun installed on your machine, you can install it by running the following command:
+If you don't have Rust installed on your machine, you can install it by running the following command:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh